-We brought all the customer and employee research into a journey-mapping workshop and helped our client design a future-state journey by identifying the pain points and areas of improvement.
+We brought all the customer and employee research, including predictive data, into a journey-mapping workshop and helped our client design a future-state journey by identifying the pain points and areas of improvement.
 The result was a thorough bill assessment that supported an improved and modernized paper bill and a billing experience for the desktop and mobile website that reflected customers’ needs and wants.

 How does E Source approach the customer-journey transformation?

 Here are four highlights of our transformation approach:

 - Current journey assessment.
 We gather voice-of-the-employee feedback, talk to internal stakeholders, and collect and analyze all data and metrics associated with that journey.

 - Voice of the customer (VOC).
 We conduct one-on-one customer interviews, quantitative surveys, and ethnographic research to collect real-life stories and honest thoughts from utility customers.

 - Customer journey mapping.
 Using data science services and our findings, we facilitate current- and future-state journey-mapping workshops to help identify customer pain points and recommendations.

 - Recommendations and prioritization.
 We put all the above together and work with clients to prioritize the future-state recommendations.
 Then we develop an implementation roadmap of priorities based on customer impact, cost, and effort.

 It can be challenging to know where to begin to understand how customers feel about their utility experience and what they desire moving forward.
 That’s where ethnographic research comes in.
 Ethnographic research focuses on VOC by examining customers’ wants, needs, and opinions in real time.
 This method of listening to customers has been around for years and has been used successfully across various industries.